retropassdev/RetroPass/README.md

 ![Video](/Docs/collection.gif)

-This is made specifically for Xbox console and hopefully, should feel familiar to Xbox users right from the start with its classic xbox theme meets Game Pass Ultimate vibe.
+This is made specifically for Xbox console and hopefully, should feel familiar to Xbox users right from the start with its Game Pass Ultimate vibe.
 ## Usage
 [Check out our Wiki for setup and usage intructions](https://github.com/Misunderstood-Wookiee/LaunchPass/wiki)